SceneComplete: Open-World 3D Scene Completion in Cluttered Real World Environments for Robot Manipulation: Method

-Importantly, each of these steps makes use of existing pre-trained open-world visual-processing models, with almost no additional training (we do a small amount of low-rank adaptation of the inpainting model).
+Figure~\ref{fig:pipeline} illustrates the overall design of \coolname{}.
+It takes a single RGB-D image as input and produces a set of object meshes that are registered with the input 3D scan.
+The objective is to provide an accurate 3D reconstruction of the scene, in terms of segmentation into rigid components, and the shape of each component, expressed as a mesh.
+Importantly, each step in the pipeline makes use of existing pre-trained open-world visual-processing models, with almost no additional training (we do a small amount of low-rank adaptation of the inpainting model).
 This means that, as improved models become available for each of these tasks, as they inevitably will, we will be able to immediately profit from these improvements.
 We describe each process in detail in the following subsections.